oaviles/hello_botservice/README.md

 Bot Framework v4 echo bot sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+You can refer the tutorial [here](https://learn.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-create-bot?view=azure-bot-service-4.0&tabs=csharp%2Cvs)

 ## Prerequisites